rtax9/ML-projects/README.md

         2. We use a kernel size of 5x5 for the generator and discriminator

         3. Loss function : BCE (Binary Cross Entropy)

+    - Tasks Performed:

+        1. Built a GAN model comprising of two separate and independant concolutional neural networks, namely

+            - the Generator : to generate images
+            - the Discriminator : to distinguish a generated image from a real image

+        2. Defined Loss Functions for the Generator and the Discriminator

+        3. Create a traning function to do the following:
+            a. start by sampling a random normal noise vector
+            b. generating an image (Xgen) by passing the noise to the generator
+            c. pass the generated image (Xgen) along with the real image (Xreal) into the discriminator
+            d. compute generator loss, L_g, and the total discriminator loss, L_d by comparing the output of the discriminator to the real and fake images.
+            e. compute gradients for the generator and the discriminator using the loss computed above
+            f. update the generator and discriminator optimizers defined above (gen_opt and dis_opt) using the gradients

+        4. Compute the Error Rate/Accuracy of the entire model

+        5. Hyperparameter Tuning
+            - No. of Epochs Vs Error Rate
+            - Batch Size Vs Error Rate
+            - Noise Vs Error Rate

 __2. Supervised Learning- Classification : FDA_Drug_Classification__